The Most Experienced Dry Needling Near Me in Tampa, FL

 There is a difference between dry needling and Traditional Chinese Medicine, which is the most common system of acupuncture practice in the United States.
 Most acupuncturists practice traditional Chinese medicine.
 What makes Dr. Josh Hanson, DACM different is that he specialized in Orthopedics during his doctorate training.

-Dry Needling is in-fact the same as Trigger Point Acupuncture, which has been practiced for 2000 years.
+Dry Needling is in-fact the same as Trigger Point Acupuncture or Orthopedic Acupuncture, which has been practiced for 2000 years.
 With both dry needling & trigger point acupuncture we are performing specific orthopedic assessments, and needling into muscles, tendons, ligaments and targeting trigger points.
+In fact, there are ancient text books that describe common orthopedic examination techniques and needling techniques that have been adopted by practitioners who think they recently discovered “dry needling”.

 • What sets Dr. Josh Hanson, DACM apart from your average dry needling practitioner is that he is trained in Regenerative Injection Therapy (Prolotherapy, Prolozone, Perineural Injections, Trigger Point injections) along with Dry Needling and he takes a purely musculo-skeletal approach to treatment at his dry needling clinic in Tampa, FL.